schacon/grack/README.md

 web application server (Tomcat, Glassfish, Websphere, JBoss, etc).

 By default, Grack uses calls to git on the system to implement Smart-Http.
 Since the git-http-backend is really just a simple wrapper for the upload-pack and receive-pack processes with the '--stateless-rpc' option, this does not actually re-implement very much.
 However, it is possible to use a different backend by specifying a different Adapter.
+See below for a list.

 Dependencies
 ========================